ayeniayodeji2009/Joblab/README.md

-## ALX project for job listings in Nigeria
+## ALX project for job listings in Nigeria.